-Dashboard cameras can, at the best of times, capture something incredible that you otherwise may not have recorded (remember the Chelyabinsk meteor in Russia that was captured on film thanks to the popularity of dash cams in that area?)
-In a more unfortunate turn of events, these cameras can capture footage of an accident or encounter that you would like to have a record of for potential legal reasons.
-It is important to note that sometimes video is not enough evidence in a court of law.
-Regardless of whether you are looking into these dash cams for business, pleasure, or both, we can help you find the right model.
+Dash cameras can, at the best of times, capture something incredible that you otherwise may not have recorded (remember the Chelyabinsk meteor in Russia, that was captured on film thanks to the popularity of dash cams in that area?).
+And in a more unfortunate turn of events, these cameras can capture footage of an accident or encounter that can help for potential legal reasons.
+It's important to note that sometimes video is not enough evidence in a court of law, but regardless of whether you are looking into these dash cams for business, pleasure, or both, we can help you find the right model.
 To that end, we've put together a step-by-step guide for figuring out what you should be looking for in a digital driving documentarian.

 Step 1: Who Could Benefit From a Dash Cam?

-Likely the most common group of people that can derive some value from a dashboard camera are those that are looking to ease their mind if they find themselves in a vehicle-related lawsuit.
-If you end up in a fender bender or worse, having footage proving your innocence can be key in avoiding any legal damages, and in reaping the proper compensation from your insurance company or the insurance company of the party at fault.
-If you live in a very rural area the lower risk of such an occurrence may not warrant the investment in a dash cam, but if you live in a city full of distracted drivers and pedestrians that are constantly causing you stress, one of these cameras may be able to alleviate at least some of that worry.
+Likely the most common group of people that can derive some value from a dashboard camera is those who are looking to ease their mind regarding a vehicle-related lawsuit.
+If you end up in a fender bender or worse, having footage proving your innocence can be key in avoiding any legal damages and in reaping the proper compensation from your insurance company or the party at fault.
+If you live in a rural area, the lower risk of such an occurrence may not warrant the investment in a dash cam, but if you live in a city full of distracted drivers and pedestrians that are constantly causing stress, one of these systems may be able to alleviate at least some of that worry.

-A growing group of people that rely on footage of their driving and of what's happening inside their cars is rideshare drivers.
+Rideshare drivers are another growing group of people who rely on footage of their driving and of what's happening inside their cars.
 Whether you're driving for Uber, Lyft, or another rideshare program, a dash cam can help protect you from some of the liability associated with using your personal vehicle as a taxi.
-Some models even have second cameras that can record the cabin of a vehicle.
+Some models even have cameras that record the cabin of a vehicle.

-Another group of people that may like to have a camera semi-permanently installed in their car are those that want a record of their scenic cruises, or that often are met with looks of disbelief when sharing the crazy thing that happened on their commute.
+Another group of people who may like to have a camera semi-permanently installed in their car are those who want a record of their scenic cruises or who often are met with looks of disbelief when sharing the crazy thing that happened on their commute.

 Step 2: Do You Need a Rear Camera?